CMHAAorg/cmhaa-website/site/content/_index.md

     card_description_1: We help businesses create an environment where everyone feels safe to talk about their mental health at work, including leaders at all levels.
+  - type: quote
+    quote_text: As a community, we know Australian business can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.
+    quote_author: Steven Worrall, Chair of CMHAA and Managing Director of Microsoft Australia
   - type: our_members
     our_members_title: Our members
     our_members_description: We are